 North Lawndale Fresh is a collaborative grant making program to increase access to healthy affordable food, support community gardens and local food production, grow food enterprises, and protect and strengthen food assistance programs in the North Lawndale neighborhood.
 The vision is an equitable Chicagoland region where all people have knowledge of and access to healthy food.
-The funders involved with North Lawndale Fresh have committed to distribute a minimum of $1M for each over five years (2022-2026) to support the neighborhood.
+The funders involved with North Lawndale Fresh have committed to distribute a minimum of $1M for each of five years (2022-2026) to support the neighborhood.

 Fresh Taste Members and Participating Funders supporting North Lawndale Fresh include Builders Vision Philanthropy, Food:Land:Opportunity, The Lumpkin Family Foundation, Walter S. Mander Foundation, and Steans Family Foundation.

-North Lawndale Fresh 2025 Grantees
+North Lawndale Fresh 2026 Grantees

-• Good Food Catalyst—In partnership with North Lawndale based orgs, GFC promotes health and food access in North Lawndale by supporting local growers, producers, and consumers through cooking classes, community meals, and partnerships with retailers and restaurants to expand access to healthy, culturally relevant food. $75,000
+- Good Food Catalyst—In partnership with North Lawndale based orgs, GFC promotes health and food access in North Lawndale by supporting local growers, producers, and consumers through cooking classes, community meals, and partnerships with retailers and restaurants to expand access to healthy, culturally relevant food. $75,000

 Grantee Resources